desihub/fastspecfit/doc/fastspec.rst

                   DN4000_OBS      float32                               Narrow 4000-A break index measured from the observed spectroscopic data.
                  DN4000_IVAR      float32                               Inverse variance of DN4000_OBS or DN4000.
                 DN4000_MODEL      float32                               Narrow 4000-A break index measured from the best-fitting continuum model.
-                DN4000_MODEL      float32                               Narrow 4000-A break index (from Balogh et al. 1999) measured from the best-fitting continuum model.
                 FLUX_SYNTH_G      float32                          nmgy g-band flux synthesized from the data.
                 FLUX_SYNTH_R      float32                          nmgy r-band flux synthesized from the data.
                 FLUX_SYNTH_Z      float32                          nmgy z-band flux synthesized from the data.